astrokd/learning-journal/read08.md

 ## From the Duckett HTML book:
 ### Chapter 7: “Forms” (p.144-175)

+Information from form is sent in name/value pairs.
+Information is sent to a server along with a name.

 ```HTML
 <form action="URL the will receive information" method="either get or post">
 ```